 Reward Reasons Reward R4 (HOD/HOY/HOH/ SLG) Outstanding progress over the course of a module of learning, e.g. now exceeding expectations.
 Outstanding pastoral or subject contribution.
 Zero negative BfL points in a term.
 Head of Year effort letter following Progress Check (EwL <1) Getting a Tutor Group / Subject Award nomination in an end of term year group celebration assembly.
 Being highly effective in a position of responsibility throughout the course of a term.
 R4 recorded on Go4Schools +10 BfL points R5 (HOD/HOY/HOH/ SLG) Completion of Arts Award or a Music Grade.
-Award of Sports' Colours.
+Award of Sports' or Music Colours.
 DofE Bronze Award Completed.
 R5 recorded on Go4Schools +25 BfL points R6 (All staff) Headteacher's Award.
 All members of staff can nominate a student for a Headteacher's award for going above and beyond in any aspect of school life or in the wider community.
 R6 recorded on Go4Schools +50 BfL points

-In addition to the rewards already listed, the following ways to recognise and celebrate success are either in place or are pending for 2023-2024:
+In addition to the rewards already listed, the following ways to recognise and celebrate success are in place :

 Values Award These will be awarded to those students who regularly demonstrate one or more of the values, or in recognition of a one-off act.
-The criteria for these awards will be finalised in the Autumn 2023 term.
 Celebration Assemblies Celebration assemblies for each year group take place at the end of each term.
 Certificates are awarded for subject and tutor 'Star of the Term' nominations, for getting zero negative BfL points in a term (not receiving any consequences) and meeting the relevant Bronze/Silver/Gold/Platinum/Diamond positive reward points threshold (these totals are cumulative across the academic year).
 All students who have received certificates in a celebration assembly are entered into the 'Rewards Randomiser'.
-Five students in each year group are selected at random and receive their choice of one of the following prizes: Assembles Tea with the Headteacher Jump the lunch queue Non-uniform day for the winning student + 3 friends 1 free Morbeans drink for the winning student and for students in Years 7-11 use of the Morbeans Cafe for a week + 2 friends For Sixth Form students only, a 'duvet registration' (the student can start the day at 9.10am rather than 8.40am)
+Five students in each year group are selected at random and receive their choice of one of the following prizes: Tea with the Headteacher Jump the lunch queue Non-uniform day for the winning student + 3 friends 1 free Morbeans drink for the winning student and for students in Years 7-11 use of the Morbeans Cafe for a week + 2 friends For Sixth Form students only, a 'duvet registration' (the student can start the day at 9.10am rather than 8.40am)